 History of Art develops the understanding of the relationship between society and art; art historical terms, concepts and issues; the influence of cultural, social and political factors as well as developments in materials, techniques and processes of both art and architecture over time.
+Students will develop visual literacy skills and will study artists and periods in depth to gain an understanding and appreciation of the material expression of artistic heritage within world cultures.

 Course Content

-A: Visual analysis
+A: Visual analysis (Paper 1 Section A)

-Review and analysis across painting, sculpture and architecture from within the European tradition of art, from Classical Greece (500 BCE) to the present, all help to develop a wide and impressive visual literacy.
+In this section, students will develop the understanding and ability to undertake effective visual analysis in preparation for an unseen image of a painting, building and sculpture.
+Students will study key terminology and will examine how artists use their materials to achieve specific intentions.
+Students will analyse specific paintings, sculptures and architecture from within the European tradition of art, from Classical Greece (500 BCE) to the present, all help to develop a wide and impressive visual literacy.

-B: Themes
+B: Themes (Paper 1 Section B)

 C: Periods

 The study of a period is intended to provide the opportunity to research and explore the key movements, concepts, artists, architects, contextual factors and related developments of art and architecture in a specific place (or places) and across a defined time frame.
+The chosen periods of study are:

 Methods of Teaching